ajitsd/AIEO2/Session_03_Connecting_Frontend_UIs_to_Backend_Deployments/README.md

 ## 1.1 Create an Empty GitHub Repository

-1. Go to GitHub and create a new empty repository (e.g., `aie-challenge-wishlist`)
+1. Go to GitHub and create a new repository (e.g., `aie-challenge-wishlist`)
-2. **Do not** initialize it with a README, .gitignore, or license

 <details>
 <summary><strong>1.2 Clone Your Empty Repository</strong></summary>